emeryplyler/algorithmicMusicFinal/README.md

-Created as practice using Unreal Engine's MetaSounds feature allowing developers to tie sounds and music changes to in-game logic and events.
+Created for CMPM 151 at UCSC as practice using Unreal Engine's MetaSounds feature allowing developers to tie sounds and music changes to in-game logic and events.